weihaoysgs/weihaoysgs/README.md

 ---

 - 😄 I am studying for a master's degree at Zhejiang University.
-My main research direction is visual-inertial SLAM and real-time three-dimensional reconstruction.
+My main research direction is visual-inertial SLAM and real-time three-dimensional reconstruction, also have 👯 SDR(sing,dance and rap).
 I have little interesting personal projects, such as [Zhihuijun’s automatic bicycle](https://github.com/weihaoysgs/bike-xuan) project and the handwritten [stero visual odometry](https://github.com/weihaoysgs/ssvio) project.
 You can also see the effects of these interesting projects in [bilibili](https://space.bilibili.com/480920640?spm_id_from=333.1007.0.0), Good luck to everyone.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./aikun.png">